 Social proof is a phenomenon that shapes our behaviour through imitation and consensus.
 It is one of the strongest tools of influence and persuasion.
 There are certain circumstances under which social proof works better than others, such as when the right course of action is uncertain or when we perceive ourselves to be similar to those already engaging in the behaviour.

 This article will explain why social proof is such an effective persuasion tactic and how it can be used in marketing.
-Websites that use Social Proof to highlight customer satisfaction are proven to have a higher Conversion Rate than those that rely on other forms of marketing.

 As Cavett Robert, an expert in sales and marketing, famously stated:

 “95 % of people are imitators and only 5% initiators…people are persuaded more by the actions of others than by any proof we can offer.”
 (Human Engineering and Motivation, New York 1969)

 Most people are instinctively sceptical of this statement.
 Surely, people have their personal preferences?
 However, two recent studies suggest that our preferences are less personal than they seem…

 Musical Taste and Social Proof – The Salganik Experiment

 In 2008, Mathew Salganik conducted an experiment on personal preference.

 He created an artificial music market and manipulated the way songs were rated so that some, which had previously received a low rating, were made to appear as the “most popular.”